Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Introduction

 \section{Introduction}

-Evaluating whether artificial intelligence systems process information in ways comparable to humans is a fundamental challenge for both cognitive science and computer science.
-From a cognitive science perspective, neural network models offer computational abstractions of hypothesised mechanisms underlying human information processing~\cite{kriegeskorte2015deep,cichy2019deep,pulvermuller2021biological}, and assessing their alignment with humans provides a systematic way to test these hypotheses~\cite{rajalingham2018large,sucholutsky2023getting}.
-From a computer science perspective, models whose information processing reflects human cognition may exhibit greater robustness~\cite{peterson2019human,muttenthaler2025aligning}, interpretability~\cite{fel2022harmonizing,boyd2024increasing}, and trustworthiness~\cite{linsley2023adversarial,hoak2025alignment}.
-As humans generalise remarkably well across diverse and imperfect environments, models that better reflect human processing principles may inherit similar robustness properties.
+Evaluating whether AI systems process information like humans is a core challenge for cognitive and computer science.
+Neural networks can serve as computational abstractions to test hypotheses of human processing in cognitive science~\cite{kriegeskorte2015deep,cichy2019deep,pulvermuller2021biological,rajalingham2018large,sucholutsky2023getting}, while in computer science, such alignment improves robustness~\cite{peterson2019human,muttenthaler2025aligning}, interpretability~\cite{fel2022harmonizing,boyd2024increasing}, and trustworthiness~\cite{linsley2023adversarial,hoak2025alignment}.
 Existing AI models achieve or exceed human accuracy on clear inputs.
-However, human-level accuracy does not entail model-human alignment, as systems may make markedly different errors reflecting different processing mechanisms.
+However, human-level accuracy does not entail model-human alignment, as systems may make different errors reflecting completely different processing mechanisms.
 Thus, going beyond accuracy is crucial~\cite{borji2014human,rajalingham2018large}.
 Metrics such as error consistency (EC)\cite{geirhos-2020-beyond} and misclassification agreement (MA)\cite{xu2025measuring} address this by measuring error patterns between systems.
 Yet comparing errors on easy tasks is insufficient -- alignment may appear high on clear stimuli simply due to the infrequency of errors.
 Challenging conditions, where error patterns can become more distinct, are essential for rigorously assessing model-human alignment.